 Student.
-I'm pursuing an MBA in Sustainable Systems from the Bainbridge Graduate Institute.
+I graduated in June 2014 with an MBA in Sustainable Systems from the Bainbridge Graduate Institute.
 It is very engaging, lots of work, and proving to be a major upgrade in my world view and skillset.
 BGI is top-notch.
 It is now merged into the Pinchot University.

 "Yesterday I was clever, so I was trying to change the world.
 Today I am wise, so I am changing myself."
 (Rumi)